Dieterbe/body.build/promo/introduction-video-script.md

 Based on all of these parameters, this value will change.
 Of course, you can change it to whatever you like.
 You can just say, ignore this, I want 10 sets of every muscle group per week.
-And by the way, this includes your direct quote-unquote volume as well as your indirect volume like we said before, which is why these numbers may seem high at first.
+And by the way, this includes your direct volume as well as your indirect volume like we said before, which is why these numbers may seem high at first.
 You can also do muscle-specific overrides.
 So for example, let's say you have 10 per muscle group, but you want 15 for biceps.
 Or you want abs, you want only 8, or whatever.
 These targets will actually be used here.
 So let's maybe go back to the demo program.
-So here we actually compare all the volumes in the program with what's configured.
+So here we actually compare all the volumes in the program with what's configured in the setup tab.
 All of them are red right now, cause the program doesn't meet the required volume, except for triceps where we have enough.
 You don't need to obsess too much over these numbers, but it can be helpful to think through your desired volumes for all your muscles and then confirm that your program matches accordingly.

 And it's fine and expected even that some of these will be fairly low, like it's pretty common for the hamstring short head or the tricep long head to have a lower volume, or maybe the soleus.

-## equipment
+# equipment
 And then finally, we have the equipment here at the bottom.
 So by default, everything's enabled.
 There's a couple of presets, like basic gym stuff, no equipment whatsoever.